Start earning daily returns from your corporate treasury

 What happens to my funds if Byzantine becomes unavailable?

-Client assets sit in segregated on-chain vaults and never touch Byzantine’s balance sheet.
-Even in an operational disruption, treasury assets remain accessible through the underlying smart contracts, supported by continuity procedures.
+Client assets sit in segregated product accounts and never touch Byzantine’s balance sheet.
+Even in an operational disruption, treasury assets remain accessible, supported by continuity procedures.

-No. Byzantine does not invest in rate-sensitive instruments such as T-bills or MMFs.
-Yield is driven by short-term liquidity demand from over-collateralised borrowers.
-Credit markets cannot produce negative yields, and the worst historical monthly performance has remained positive.
+No. Byzantine does not invest in rate-sensitive instruments.
+Returns are driven by short-term liquidity demand from institutional borrowers.
+Credit markets cannot produce a negative return, and even the worst historical monthly performance has remained positive.

 How do accounting, reconciliation, and reporting work?

-Treasuries receive clear statements, real-time dashboards, and monthly reports for accounting and audit purposes.
-All transactions are on-chain and fully traceable, simplifying reconciliation with existing finance systems.
+Users receive clear statements, real-time dashboards, and monthly reports for accounting and audit purposes.
+All transactions are fully traceable, simplifying reconciliation with existing finance systems.